softkave/fimidara-server-node/notes/now.md

 - [ ] Move logs to it's own service and not write directly to DB
 - [ ] remove setRequired from mddoc fieldobject fields, and use requiredField and optionalField
 - [ ] Waitlist for fimidara
+- [ ] Stream and start processing uploaded files immediately to avoid files using too much ram
+- [ ] Revamp UI
+- [ ] Document all errors to surface in docs
+- [ ] Handle password change required on the frontend
+- [ ] Change password with current password or forgot password on the frontend
 - [ ] Frontend for tags for collaborators without permissions
-- [ ] Stream and start processing uploaded files immediately to avoid files using too much ram
 - [ ] All the many many TODOs littering the project
 - [ ] Support providedResourceId for all resources
 - [ ] In app notification
-- [ ] Handle password change required on the frontend
-- [ ] Change password with current password or forgot password on the frontend
+- [ ] On server start, produce dev env vars when not in production
+- [ ] For tests, have a local cache of mem data that can quickly be loaded instead of fetching from db.
+Maybe it'll help tests run faster and use less memory.
+Or use Jest's global to pass same context around.
 - [ ] Predefined resize pipelines
 - [ ] Public access op for files
 - [ ] Get version of readFile, we currently only have Post